open-horizon/anax/README.md

 #### Development Environment

-Note that the Makefile constructs its own `GOPATH` and builds from it; this is a convenience that can sometimes cause problems for development tooling that expects a project to be in a subdirector of `$GOPATH/src`.
-To use the Makefile to build the project inside your user's `GOPATH`, set the `TMPGOPATH` variable to your `GOPATH` and execute make like this: `make deps TMPGOPATH=$GOPATH`
+Note that this Makefile can construct its own `GOPATH` and build from it; this is a convenience that can sometimes cause problems for development tooling that expects a project to be in a subdirector of `$GOPATH/src`.
+To get full tool support clone this project as `$GOPATH/src/github.com/open-horizon/anax`.